 ✅ Global Forum of Funders 2021: 26 – 28 April, online

 In 2020 the ISC mobilized the global scientific community to shape a priority action agenda for science.
-The ideas submitted will be clustered in thematic science missions for the SDGs and presented to science funders during the 2nd meeting in April 2021 with the aim of shaping global research and research funding priorities for the coming years as well as of exploring opportunities for collaboration among funders.
-The global research agenda that will be developed will be available in open access to serve the needs of the global scientific community.
+The ideas submitted will be clustered in thematic science missions for the SDGs and presented to science funders during the 2nd Global Forum of Funders in April 2021 with the aim of shaping global research and research funding priorities for the coming years as well as of exploring opportunities for collaboration among funders.

 🟡 To encourage discussion around mission-based science, the ISC will continue its series of essays, interviews and discussions from thought-leaders on mission-based science.